 The Trend in Rising Prescription Drug Costs

 There is a trend of rising prescription drug costs.
 Americans pay more toward prescription drug costs that our counterparts elsewhere in the world.
-In 2017, insurers, insureds, and the government spent over $330 billion, according to data from the National Health Expenditure.
+Insurers, insureds, and the government spent over $330 billion, according to data from the National Health Expenditure.

 The cost of prescription drugs continues to climb each year.
 Yet the prescription benefit managers claim the yearly increase is being about 2%.

 This minimal increase comes by revamping the formulary every year.
 It’s an effective way to manage increases to premiums.

 Trends in Rising Brand Name Prescription Drug Cost

 I have a friend that had been taking pantoprazole for seven months with great success.
 Pantoprazole is a generic drug that minimizes stomach acid.

 That medication didn’t provide the same relief.
 The preferred pharmacy wanted $70 for a one-month supply.

 I directed Susan to a website called GoodRx, where she was able to download a coupon for the medication to be filled for $9 at a local pharmacy.

 Both prescriptions are generic drugs, and formulary guidelines require at least one drug have coverage in each classification.
 The PBM did its diligence.

 Now, her options were clear; she could have asked her doctor to write the insurance company explaining the Omeprazole was not effective in managing her condition.
 The doctor could have appealed to the company.

 However, with the coupon from GoodRx, it’s more economical to get a prescription at the local pharmacy for $9 instead of completing the extra paperwork and paying a $10 copay.

 Historical Trends in Prescription Drug Costs

-Most people remembered the Drug Price Competition and Patent Term Restoration Act back in 1984.
+Most people remembered the Drug Price Competition and Patent Term Restoration Act.
 It’s the law to lower-cost generic drugs.

 After the initial patent, competing companies only had to prove the same active ingredients as the brand name drug was in the generic.
 Then, the prescription drug market brought consumers more affordable drug options.

 Prescription Drug Research and Development

 Research and development account for about 17% of total spending by the most significant drug manufacturers.